SpaceQuark/Graph/README.md

 The project requires CLang 14 (https://releases.llvm.org/14.0.0/tools/clang/docs/ReleaseNotes.html) and CMake 3.16 (https://cmake.org/) or more

 ## How to compile
 This libary is header-only.
-To install first clone this repository with '''git clone https://github.com/SpaceQuark/Graph-Library'''
+To install first clone this repository with '''git git clone https://github.com/SpaceQuark/Graph-Library'''

-You can then build (compile) and run this project by typing '''./build app''' and '''./run app''' in the terminal
+You can then build (compile) and run this project by typing '''bash ./build app''' and '''bash ./run app''' in the terminal

 ## Example Code
 Users can easily create a graph object (in the example below, an integral, weighted, undirected graph)